course-details-portlet

 Learning methods and activities

-Various forms of work and learning activities will be used, with a combination of lectures, own work with literature and other sources, and mandatory activity.
-The course is suitable for students who participate in learning activities on campus, and it is necessary to participate in compulsory activities on campus, to be allowed to sit for the exam.
-There will be 1 compulsory activity in the course, which consists of several sub-activities, including submissions, participation in prepared discussions, and student presentations, where it is mandatory to participate on campus, both in connection with prepared discussions and own and fellow students' presentations.
-Dates for and more detailed requirements for compulsory participation will be announced early in the teaching semester.
+Various forms of work and learning activities will be used, with a combination of lectures, own work with literature and other sources, and mandatory activity / participation in group work and seminars.
+The course is suitable for students who participate in learning activities on campus, and it is necessary to participate in mandatory activities on campus, to be allowed to sit for the exam.
+There will be 1 mandatory activity in the course, which consists of several sub-activities, including participation in prepared presentations and discussions.
+Dates for and more detailed requirements for mandatory participation will be announced early in the teaching semester.
+Language: English.
+However, a few lectures and some material will be in Norwegian.

 Compulsory assignments